dottorconti/hido/firmware/JVS_PROTOCOL.md

 ## Overview
 This document describes the JVS (JAMMA Video Standard) implementation for the HIDO Arcade Controller.

+**Acknowledgment**: This implementation is based on the JVS specification and inspired by the excellent work of the [OpenJVS project](https://github.com/OpenJVS/OpenJVS) by Bobby Dilley.
+OpenJVS (GPL-3.0) provided invaluable reference for packet structure, command codes, and protocol patterns.
+Our implementation has been rewritten specifically for STM32 embedded systems with hardware-optimized arcade button scanning.

 ## Hardware Setup

 ### RS485 Transceiver: SN65HVD1786D